-Six of the City's History Museums are offering holiday-themed events and tours for families and adults.
+Eight of the City's History Museums are offering holiday-themed events and tours for families and adults.
 Most of the museums are open daily except Mondays.
-All the museums will be closed on December 25 and 26 as well as January 1.
+All of the museums will be closed on December 25 and 26 as well as January 1.
 Highlights for individual locations are noted below.
 Times and participant age details for activities vary by day and by location.
-Holiday season admission prices apply.
-More information is available at http://www.toronto.ca/museum-events.
+More information is available at http://www.toronto.ca/holidays.

-Colborne Lodge (11 Colborne Lodge Dr., High Park)
+Colborne Lodge (11 Colborne Lodge Dr.; south end of High Park)

 Fort York National Historic Site (250 Fort York Blvd.)

 During special programming from December 27 to 31, at 11 a.m. and 2 p.m. daily, children can join the cooks in the historic kitchen to help make gingerbread cookies.
-Upon arrival, sign up at the Museum Store for a tour of the fort – included with regular admission.
+Upon arrival, sign up at the Museum Store to participate – included with regular admission.

 Gibson House Museum (5172 Yonge St.)

-Visitors to Gibson House will experience the elegant traditions of the Scottish holiday season and learn how the Gibson family celebrated Hogmanay in the 19th century.
-On December 28 and 29, evening dinner events will celebrate the Scottish traditions of Hogmanay.
+Visitors will experience the elegant traditions of the Scottish holiday season and learn how the Gibson family celebrated Hogmanay in the 19th century.
+On December 29 and 30, evening dinner events will celebrate the Scottish traditions of Hogmanay.
 Pre-registration with payment is required.
-Gibson House will be closed for maintenance from January 1 to 15.

 Mackenzie House (82 Bond St.)